qsnake/gpaw/doc/exercises/diffusion/diffusion.rst

 ----------------------------------------

 :program:`VMD` is very useful for setting up input files to your calculations.
-Use :menuselection:`Mouse --> Move --> Atom` to move H to another position and save the coordinates as an :file:`xyz` file.
+Use :menuselection:`Mouse --> Move --> Atom` to move Au to another position and save the coordinates as an :file:`xyz` file.
 :file:`xyz` files can be read from your Python script like this::